microsoft/foodvibes-ai/SETUP.md

 ### 1.1- Clone the repository and open it in a managed device

-Once you cloned the repository, open the folder using a linux-based terminal (e.g, WSL).
+Once you clone the repository, open the folder using a linux-based terminal (e.g, WSL).
 You will also need to have docker installed on your system.

 ### 1.2- Create Docker image, spin a container and configure foodvibes-ai